pBFT + Reputation Channels (L1)

 Miner Reputation to improve BFT — This mechanism will offer a variable reward to miners depending on their reputation.
 It will also lay the foundations for the miner voting group, increase the security of Proof of Work on L3, and improve the decentralization of the DAO.

-Extending DAO Voting Groups — The final iteration of the DAO will have 6 voting groups with common interests: Individuals [L1], Stakers [L2], Miners [L3], Ambassadors, Developers, and Enterprises.
+Extending DAO Voting Groups — The final iteration of the DAO will have 6 voting groups with common interests: Individuals [L1], Stakers [L2], Miners [L3], Ambassadors, and Developers.
 Together the groups will ratify network upgrades, the allocation and deallocation of funding proposals, and general governance decisions.

 DAO: L1 Voting Group — The L1 voting group will provide voting rights to validators who are new to the network, and therefore do not have enough resources to participate in the L2 consensus.
 Voting weight is based on reputation.